Guides

 • For a Photographs Blueprint, you might add fields for Photographer and Negative Date.

-• For a Portraiture Exhibition Blueprint, you might add fields for Sitter, Object Label Text, and Mat and Frame Information.
+• For a Portraiture Exhibition Blueprint, you might add fields for Sitter and Object Label.

 2. Core fields display a padlock (these fields must be edited in the Core Blueprint).